Userwithaname/fin/README.md

 > in all fields except `name` or `tag`.

 > [!NOTE]
-> The `archive`/`include`/`exclude` fields support wildcards.
+> The `file`/`include`/`exclude` fields support wildcards.

 > [!NOTE]
-> In the future, Fin may also support downloading fonts using
+> In the future, Fin may also support downloading fonts using a direct
-> a direct link to the font archive provided as the URL, but
-> this is not currently supported.
+> link provided as the URL, but this is not currently supported.

 ## Example installer